momer17/momer17/README.md

 ## 📍 Where I'm headed

-Pivoting into software engineering full time.
-Interested in backend, payments, and fintech — but drawn to teams building things for people who are often overlooked by technology.
+Moving into software engineering full-time with a focus on backend systems, payments, and infrastructure.

+I'm especially drawn to teams building technology for people who are often overlooked by traditional software — whether that's frontline workers, financial systems, or real-world operational tools.

 Open to graduate and junior SE roles in London.

-If that sounds like you, let's talk.
+---

 📬 [mohammedomer582@gmail.com](mailto:mohammedomer582@gmail.com) · [LinkedIn](https://linkedin.com/in/mohammedomer-582)